-Many people associate parkour with the path of least resistance when in reality, resistance is the underlying cause of change and progress.
+Many people associate parkour with the path of least resistance when, in reality, resistance is the underlying cause of change and progress.

 The results in life are rooted in one factor: choices.
 Every choice you make has a path of least and most resistance.
 You can always take the path of least resistance: the quick, efficient, most practical and least daunting; the road most traveled.
 This is the path you most often choose out of habit or out of comfort.
 Or you can choose the path of most resistance: the most uncomfortable, unnerving, most challenging and most inspiring; the road less traveled.
 My general rule of thumb: always take the road less traveled.
-There are twists and turns and it is always filled with uncertainty but always results in growth and usually makes for a good story.
+There are twists and turns, and it is always filled with uncertainty but still results in growth and usually makes for a good story.
 If you have to make a choice and are in doubt, choose the more difficult option or the one that you don’t want to do.
 Usually, the thing you do not want to do is the thing that you should be doing.

 We are creatures of habit.
-We typically stick to the what we know, the things we are comfortable with and what is easiest to process.
+We typically stick to the what we know, the things we are comfortable with, and what is easiest to process.
 If you can become mindful of the things you do and recognize what is done out of comfort, then you are one step closer to progress.